-Policy, Continued

-Using the ADR Program

-The ADR program is available to resolve various types of workplace disputes.

-Examples of common disputes and issues generally eligible for ADR:

-- Disputes between and among employees, managers, and co-workers; or - Disputes involving an employee's working conditions, terms and conditions of employment, reasonable accommodations, personnel actions; and - Allegations of employment discrimination.

-Settlement Agreement

-- The parties must voluntarily agree to the terms of the Settlement Agreement. - Settlement Agreements deemed legally sufficient by the Office of General Counsel (OGC) are enforceable by the parties.

-Representation

-- Representation is not required for ADR participation; however, employees and managers can elect to have representation throughout the ADR process. - Representatives can include, but is not limited to, union officials, attorneys, or relatives.
+Using the ADR Program The ADR program is available to assist parties seeking to resolve various types of workplace disputes.
+Examples of common disputes and issues generally eligible for ADR: Disputes between and among employees, managers, and co-workers; or Disputes involving an employee's working conditions, terms and conditions of employment, reasonable accommodations, personnel actions; and Allegations of employment discrimination.
+Settlement Agreement Parties must voluntarily agree to the terms of the Settlement Agreement.
+Settlement Agreements deemed legally sufficient by CSOSA's Office of General Counsel (OGC), or PSA's Office of Legal Services (OLS) are enforceable by the parties.
+Representation Representation is not required for ADR participation; however, employees and managers can elect to have representation throughout the ADR process.
+Representatives can include, but are not limited to, union officials, attorneys, or relatives.

-Definitions

-Alternative Dispute Resolution (ADR)

-A method of resolving disputes by implementing a variety of techniques, methods, or processes involving a neutral third-party, which are used as alternatives to traditional dispute resolution processes.
+Definitions Alternative Dispute Resolution (ADR) Methods of resolving disputes by implementing a variety of techniques, tools, or processes involving a neutral third-party, which are used as alternatives to traditional dispute resolution processes.
 ADR techniques include, but are not limited to, facilitation and mediation.

-Bargaining Unit Employee (BUE)

-An employee included in an exclusive bargaining unit.
+Bargaining Unit Employee (BUE) An employee included in an exclusive bargaining unit.
 A bargaining unit is a group of employees that a union represents (or seeks to represent) and that the Federal Labor Relations Authority (FLRA) finds appropriate for collective bargaining purposes.

-Dispute

-A disagreement between an employer and an employee or between two or more employees which is connected with the terms of employment, the conditions of labor or with the rights or duties of either an employer or an employee.
+Dispute A disagreement between an employer and an employee or between two or more employees which is connected with the terms of employment, the conditions of labor or with the rights or duties of either an employer or an employee.
+Facilitation A form of ADR.

-Facilitation

-A form of ADR.
 Facilitation is a communication technique used to improve the sharing of information in a meeting between parties to a dispute.
 Facilitation focuses on providing procedural assistance to the parties to assist in resolving a dispute.

-Good Faith Effort

-An effort by the party to honestly, sincerely, and fully discuss problems and matters in conflict, and to explore solutions to those problems or conflicts.
+Good Faith Effort An effort by the party to honestly, sincerely, and fully discuss problems and matters in conflict, and to explore solutions to those problems or conflicts.
+Legal Sufficiency All final settlement agreements require a legal sufficiency review.

-Legal Sufficiency

-All final settlement agreements require a legal sufficiency review.
 Reviews are conducted by the OGC to ensure that the contents of a settlement agreement are legal and enforceable.
-PSA's Office of Legal Services reviews all settlement agreements for its employees.
+PSA's Office of Legal Services (OLS) reviews all settlement agreements for its employees.
+Continued on next page